Non-Insured Health Benefits (NIHB) Medical Transportation Policy Framework (Interim)

 Appendix B: client eligibility

-- a registered Indian, according to the Indian Act
+- a First Nations individual who is registered according to the Indian Act (commonly referred to as a "Status Indian")

-- an Inuk recognized by an Inuit Land Claim organization
+- an Inuk recognized by an Inuit land claim organization as outlined in Inuit client eligibility for NIHB

-- an infant, less than 18 months of age, whose parent is an eligible client
+- a child less than 2 years old, whose parent is an NIHB-eligible client

 Appendix C: meals, accommodations, parking and kilometre allowances